Current Resident Artists

-Gallery Director &
+Gallery Sales Manager &

 Stephanie Dishno is a ceramic artist born and raised in Indianapolis Indiana.
 Stephanie obtained her BFA in ceramics at Herron School of Art and Design.
 After which, Stephanie attended a two-year post-baccalaureate at the University of Alaska Anchorage.
 Stephanie has participated in two short term residences at the Red Lodge Clay Center in Red Lodge Montana.
 Stephanie received her MFA in ceramics at the University of Montana.
 Stephanie is creating work in Missoula, Montana.